WGGRAFY/sarla/README.md

 ---

 ## installing in `R`
 You can install the `sarla` package from Github.
+You will need to install the `CmdStanR` package first using these [instructions](https://mc-stan.org/cmdstanr/).
 The main branch right now works with a full matrix of data while we are adding support for missing data on the `missingdata` branch.

 ```{r}
 remotes::install_github("WGGRAFY/sarla")